expo/expo/docs/versions/unversioned/sdk/location.md

 #### Returns

-Returns a subscription object, which has one field:
+Returns a promise resolving to a subscription object, which has one field:

 -   **remove (_function_)** -- Call this function with no arguments to remove this subscription.
 The callback will no longer be called for location updates.